Me.jpg

 いらっしゃい!

-Kyoto Kahitsukan
+The Kahitsukan

-Kyoto Kahitsukan
+The Kahitsukan

 While visiting Kyoto recently, Magda and I stopped in at a retrospective of the work of French photographer Robert Doisneau at the Kahitsukan museum.

-This beautifully curated show brings viewers back in time to witness Doisneau's Paris from the 1930's to the 1960's, presented in black and white prints from images captured on his Rolleiflex camera.
+This beautifully curated show brings viewers back in time to witness Doisneau's Paris from the 1930s to the 1960s, presented in black and white prints from images captured on his Rolleiflex camera.

-Although much of Doisneau's portfolio is popular - the most famous image being Le Baiser de l'Hôtel de Ville, 1950 (above) - many of the works were new to me.
+Although much of Doisneau's portfolio is very popular - the most famous image being Le Baiser de l'Hôtel de Ville, 1950 (above) - many of the works were new to me.

 Over the years, I've come to appreciate how well the Kahitsukan presents the work of well-known artists in a new light.
 Particularly photographers from the era before color.